Français

 • Airport City is also part of the effort to make the Edmonton Metropolitan Region into a Living Lab where technology and regulations can be advanced together.
 Its activities are centered around the Alberta Aerospace & Technology Centre, where the goal is to build a cluster of activity in aerospace and technology, which will serve as a centre for R&D innovation in aviation.

-• Flight simulators & training, Managing wildlife with robots, Remote operated vehicles and Fuel innovation are a few of the areas being explored under the umbrella of YEG’s innovation lab.
+• Flight simulators & training, managing wildlife with robots, remote operated vehicles and fuel innovation are a few of the areas being explored under the umbrella of YEG’s innovation lab.

 • YEG has teamed up with advanced technology development group, Alberta Centre for Advanced Micro-Nano-Technology Products (ACAMP), to help entrepreneurs move their ideas from proof-of-concept to manufactured product by providing access to engineers, technology experts, specialized equipment, and industry acumen.

-• YEG reduces the risk away for innovation pioneers by offering flexible lease contracts
+• YEG reduces the risk away for innovation pioneers by offering flexible lease contracts.

 For more information on using drones at YEG contact: